cosmos/cosmos-sdk/docs/architecture/adr-034-account-rekeying.md

 ## Context

-Currently, in the Cosmos SDK, the address of an auth `BaseAccount` is based on the hash of the public key.
+Currently, in the Cosmos SDK, the address of an authn `BaseAccount` is based on the hash of the public key.
 Once an account is created, the public key for the account is set in stone, and cannot be changed.
 This can be a problem for users, as key rotation is a useful security practice, but is not possible currently.
 Furthermore, as multisigs are a type of pubkey, once a multisig for an account is set, it can not be updated.
 This is problematic, as multisigs are often used by organizations or companies, who may need to change their set of multisig signers for internal reasons.

 Transferring all the assets of an account to a new account with the updated pubkey is not sufficient, because some "engagements" of an account are not easily transferable.
 For example, in staking, to transfer bonded Atoms, an account would have to unbond all delegations and wait the three week unbonding period.
 Even more significantly, for validator operators, ownership over a validator is not transferrable at all, meaning that the operator key for a validator can never be updated, leading to poor operational security for validators.

 ## Decision

-We propose the addition of a new feature to `x/auth` that allows accounts to update the public key associated with their account, while keeping the address the same.
+We propose the addition of a new feature to `x/authn` that allows accounts to update the public key associated with their account, while keeping the address the same.

 This is possible because the Cosmos SDK `BaseAccount` stores the public key for an account in state, instead of making the assumption that the public key is included in the transaction (whether explicitly or implicitly through the signature) as in other blockchains such as Bitcoin and Ethereum.
 Because the public key is stored on chain, it is okay for the public key to not hash to the address of an account, as the address is not pertinent to the signature checking process.